 TRANSFER TRACKER STATUS: Trade

 Steven Goff of The Washington Post was the first to report news of the trade on Wednesday night before Paul Tenorio of The Athletic later reported the terms of the deal.
-The Timbers confirmed Tenorio's report that the deal is for $1.167 in General Allocation Money in the club's official announcement on the trade.
+The Timbers confirmed Tenorio's report that the deal is for $1.167 million in General Allocation Money in the club's official announcement on the trade.

 “We couldn’t be more excited about bringing Jeremy to San Jose,” San Jose technical director Chris Leitch said in a club statement.
 “Jeremy is an exciting young player with significant MLS experience and a proven track record for scoring goals.
 We think he’ll be a great leader for our team and a great ambassador for our community.